zcrayman/tut-data/5/README.md

-## Building an Object Store Repository using Gemfire
+## Storing the Order Status in Gemfire using Spring Data Gemfire

-TBD A CRUD service for orders, optionally replacing the JPA version, and providing the same interface.
+TODO, A CRUD service for Order Status in Gemfire, with some rationale